BibleResearch/bible-notes/old_testament/prophets/habakkuk.md

-# Habakkuk ~ *'Habakkuk is probably a loan word for an Assyrian plant by the name: hambaḳûḳu*
+# Habakkuk ~ *'Habakkuk' is probably a loan word for an Assyrian plant by the name: hambaḳûḳu*

 ## Authorship